Ramotion/iOS-design-tips/README.md

 iOS-design-tips
 ===============
-Simple iOS design guidelines that will assist you in selecting the dimensions for your AppStore assets. http://ramotion.github.io/iOS-design-tips/
+Simple iOS design guidelines that will assist you in selecting the dimensions for your AppStore assets: http://ramotion.github.io/iOS-design-tips/

 ##About us